strongloop-community/loopback-example-xamarin/README.md

 # LoopBack Xamarin SDK example application

 This repository contains a mobile app that demonstrates the Loopback Xamarin SDK.

-### What's in this repository? ###
+It contains:

-* Server folder: Loopback server for the app.
+* `Server` directory: Loopback server for the app.
-* Client Folder: The ToDo app, created in Xamarin Studio with Xamarin Forms for iOS.
+* `Client` directory: The ToDo client app, created in Xamarin Studio with Xamarin Forms for iOS.

 ###  Run the server app